 If you like the bright sound of koa and appreciate the resonant sound of a good acoustic guitar, you might be interested in learning the Weissenborn guitar.
 These guitars are played on your lap like a Dobro.
 However, they have a unique feature that helps support their signature tone -- a hollow neck.
 You can really appreciate the full-bodied tone of the Weissenborn in this video of a live performance by Ben Harper, a Grammy-winning artist.

 If you already like to play fingerstyle acoustic guitar, you'll probably take to the Weissenborn, as it's typically played with the fingers without the use of fingerpicks.
 This type of slide guitar does well with some of the same tunings you'd use when playing slide on a standard guitar.
 Open D tuning is a great place to start.
 And if you prefer a lower, throatier sound, you might like low C Vestapol (CGCEGC).
 This is basically a lower version of open D.

 This video lets you hear the sparkling tone of this unique instrument, and it also offers some advice for new players.

 Want to Start Learning?

 Being able to play slide guitar well is an impressive feat.
-But as you already know if you've just started learning or playing, the learning curve between playing a regular electric or acoustic guitar and playing slide guitar is a steep one.
+But as you already know if you've just started learning, the learning curve between playing a regular electric or acoustic guitar and playing slide guitar is a steep one.
 That's where expert instruction can come in handy.
 You don't need to travel to a guitar instructor, either -- thanks to the huge variety of guitar lesson sites, you can learn from a slide guitar master without ever leaving your home.